 The country’s second busiest airport, it links the island with 37 travel destinations around the world.

 Chartered flights link the airport to addtional travel destinations, many of them operating on a seasonal basis.

-The airport is a hub for Bangkok Airways, Orient Thai Airlines, Thai AirAsia, and Thai Airways.
+The airport is a hub for Bangkok Airways, Nok Air, Orient Thai Airlines, Thai AirAsia, and Thai Airways.

 The following Accidental Travel Writer affiliates serve the airport:

 Thse three Gulf-based carriers offer connections to a vast array of travel destinaitons in Africa, the Americas, Europe, and the Middle East through their hubs in Abu Dhabi, Doha, and Dubai.

 You can change money at the airport at currency exchange counters or ATMs.

 You will usually get a better rate if you exchange money away from the airport.